FTL-team/cloversim_course/3_landmid/README.md

          target_vz = -0.1
    ```

-After running this program, clover should takeoff, find and land onto orange landing pad
+After running this program, clover should takeoff, find and land onto orange landing pad.

+You should try this program with different seeds to ensure that it works correctly for different pad positions.

 ## Full code